DimuthuA/medical-data-management-system/README.md

 through the program.
 To access read and write functionalities, the user must first login using the correct credentials.
 A new user must sign up first before logging into the program.

+The program writes into and reads from a data file the following data records: personal details, sickness details, drug prescriptions, and lab test prescriptions.
 At the time of writing, the users must specify the level of sensitivity of the piece of information being recorded.